Updated: Oct 5

 For those who run food businesses, checklists are even more critical.
 This is because regulations require you to document food safety checks so that you can show what steps you take to ensure that the food that you sell is safe to eat.
 In other words, you need checklists to prove your due diligence; i.e., that you’ve done everything considered reasonably possible to prevent food safety issues.

-Food safety checklists help you maintain and ensure food quality standards as well as preventing mistakes.
+Food safety checklists help you maintain and ensure food quality standards as well as preventing mistakes or food safety breaches.
 They also help you prepare for an Environmental Health Officer (EHO) visit.

 Food safety checklists cover tasks such as cleaning, temperature logging, and more.
 You can use a paper-based diary for your checklists, or a digital, cost-effective option like the Hubl food safety app.